-Comparable sales are calculated based upon our stores that have been open for at least 12 full fiscal months and net revenues from our Vera Bradley ecommerce operations.
-Pura Vida e-commerce operations are not currently included within comparable sales, but will be considered comparable sales once reflected in the Company's operations for 12 full fiscal months.
+Typically, comparable sales are calculated based upon our stores that have been open for at least 12 full fiscal months and net revenues from our Vera Bradley e-commerce operations.
+Pura Vida e-commerce operations are included within the Company's comparable sales beginning with the fiscal 2021 third quarter.
+Pura Vida e-commerce operations include sales from the subscription club.
 Comparable store sales are calculated based solely upon stores that have been open for at least 12 full fiscal months.
 Remodeled stores are included in both comparable sales and comparable store sales unless the store was closed for more than one week of the current or comparable prior period, in which case the non-comparable temporary closure periods are not included, or the remodel resulted in a significant change in square footage.
 Some of our competitors and other retailers calculate comparable or "same store" sales differently than we do.
-As a result of the temporary closure of all Vera Bradley stores due to COVID-19, the Company's fiscal 2021 first quarter comparable store sales and comparable sales calculations were not meaningful and therefore were not provided.
-Non-comparable sales include sales from stores not included in comparable sales or comparable store sales.
+As a result, data in this report regarding our comparable sales and comparable store sales may not be comparable to similar data made available by other companies.
+Non-comparable sales include sales from stores not included in comparable sales or comparable store